n8tlmps/MATH323-NumericalAnalysis/README.md

 - Implicit Trapezoidal with Newton Iteration

 ## Direct Methods for Solving Linear Systems
+Direct methods for solving linear systems, such as Gaussian elimination or matrix factorization techniques (like LU decomposition), are used for efficiently solving equations that arise during model training and optimization.
+These methods are crucial for tasks such as linear regression, where they help compute the optimal coefficients quickly by solving the normal equations derived from the data.
 - Gaussian Elimination with Backward Substitution
 - Gaussian Elimination with Scaled Partial Pivoting